Pilex1/Pilex1.github.io/_machine-learning/matrix-calculus.md

 \end{align*}
 $$

-the matrix of all 1s.
+the vector of all 1s.

 {% capture proof7 %}
 $$